rtcharity/resources.eahub.org/content/guides_and_tips/giving-more-wont-make-you-happier.md

 ---
-title: 'Giving More Will Not Make You Happier'
+title: 'Giving More Won''t Make You Happier'
 date: 2019-02-22T17:44:03.044Z
 description: >-
   The provisional conclusion of this post is that EA shouldn't recommend